SimonEnsemble/oldish_SimonEnsemble.github.io/_posts/2019-11-15-german-tank-problem.md

 One can also show that the estimator $\hat{n}$ is *efficient* [1], meaning that it exhibits the smallest variance among all other unbiased estimators.

 Another desirable property of an estimator is *consistency*.
 Loosely, this means the distribution of the estimator will tighten in on the true value of $n$ as $k$ increases.
 As we capture more tanks (increase $k$), we become more and more likely to correctly estimate $n$.
 In the extreme case $k=n$, we will of course always correctly estimate $n$.
 Below, I show the distribution of the estimated number of tanks $\hat{n}$ among 10,000 simulations ($n=100$) for several different values of $k$.
-Indeed, the distribution narrows in on the true number of tanks, suggesting that this estimator is consistent.
+Indeed, the distribution narrows in on the true number of tanks as $k$ increases, suggesting that this estimator is consistent.
+More data makes for a better prediction.

 {:.centerr}
 <figure>